 In this series you will learn the process I created when I first started systems integration way back in 2008.
-Since 2008 I've refined this process to align more closely with enterprise architecture models but at the end of the day it's still my same process, just a little bit cleaner :-D
+I've since refined this process to align more closely with enterprise architecture models, but at the end of the day, it's still my same process, just a little bit cleaner :-D

 I hope you all are ready to take a deep dive into the topic of Systems Integration!

 Overview: A Summary of SBA's systems Integration Lessons

 In this lesson I explain the differences between systems interfacing and systems integration.
 You will learn the differences and you will also learn the importance of a properly defined use case.

 In lesson 1 I discussed how important a use case is.
 In lesson 2 I walk you through how to create a use case.